yashdev9274/Web3-Developer-Path/README.md

 -  [Learn Blockchain, Solidity, and Full Stack Web3 Development with JavaScript ](https://www.youtube.com/watch?v=gyMwXuJrbJQ) - [freeCodeCamp 🔥:](https://www.freecodecamp.org/)
 -  [How to develop an NFT Smart Contract (ERC721) with Alchemy ](https://www.youtube.com/watch?v=veBu03A6ptw) - [Vitto Rivabella](https://vitto.cc/)

+## IDE platforms:

+### 1. Remix

+[Remix](https://remix.ethereum.org/) is a free and open-source online IDE for Solidity development on Ethereum or EVM-compatible blockchains.
+Remix is popular because it allows users to get started quickly and supports the entire software development lifecycle.

+It's features:

+- It solely supports browsers
+- It comes with a nice compiler
+- Server-side components are not found with it
+- You can easily build Ethereum contracts using Solidity with it.

+### 2. ETHFiddle

+[EthFiddle](https://ethfiddle.com/) is a Loom Network-powered online Solidity IDE that was launched in 2017.
+The simple user interface of EthFiddle allows developers to write, test, and debug smart contracts in the browser for free.

+It's features:

+- It enables users to readily give out Solidity code snippets among their loved ones.
+- It also gives you the opportunity to check out the web for nice code snippets.

+### 3. JetBrains

+[JetBrains](https://www.jetbrains.com/)' IntelliJ IDEA is an integrated development environment (IDE) that was released in 2001.
+It was written in Java and was designed primarily to support software written in Java, Kotlin, and other JVM languages.

+It's feature:

+- Solidity plugin is compatible with any IDEs under JetBrains.

+### 4. Yakindu

+[Yakindu](https://marketplace.eclipse.org/content/yakindu-solidity-tools) is a free, Eclipse-based IDE for developing smart contracts in Solidity and Ethereum.
+Yakindu was created in 2017 by itemis AG and is still in use as an open-source IDE.

+Code completion, live validation, code navigation, templates, semantic highlighting, Solidity compiler integration, and many other features are available in Yakindu.
+Its simple user interface is similar to that of the Eclipse IDE, making it familiar to existing users.

+It's features:

+- Live validation.
+- It offers code completion.
+- Integration of code compiler.
+- Semantic highlighting.
+- Code navigation.

+### 5. Embark

+[Embark](https://framework.embarklabs.io/) is a command line interface (CLI) that includes a set of developer tools for creating decentralised applications (dApps).
+Its developer environment goes beyond the framework to provide a one-stop shop for the decentralised application lifecycle.

+It's feature:

+- Embark is a framework offers you another option of a software that can be used to create, test and deploy applications

 <br>

 ## Blockchains List